 Once you’ve identified the niche you want to become a thought leader in, you’re going to need to devote some time answering questions and engaging with others.

-Keep in mind, that each and every question you answer might be the first someone ever sees of you so you should put a good amount of thought and effort into everything you answer in your target niche.
+Keep in mind: Each and every question you answer might be the first someone ever sees of you so you should put a good amount of thought and effort into everything you answer in your target niche.
 Once people see you as a thought leader, something cool will start to happen and you’ll get notifications that people are asking you to answer specific questions.
 That looks something like this:

-When you’ve been requested to answer a question, you’ll be able to check a box that says “Answer Requested Attribution” that basically serves to say, “Hey, people think of me as an authority and single me out to answer their questions.”
+When you’ve been requested to answer a question, you’ll be able to check a box that says “Answer Requested Attribution” that basically serves to say, “I’m an expert on this topic.”
 This is great social proof that is going to go a long way in helping others see you as an authority.
 Additionally, you’ll begin to see who the current authorities are in the niches you’re frequenting.
 Don’t get discouraged if those have more followers than you.
 Consistency will go a long way here.
 Plus, people are following you because they want to read your specific point of view.

 Now, sometimes you’ll find something really incredible happens and Quora features one of your answers in their newsletters.

-Growing your account
+Growing your Quora account

 Engage with other people.
 Follow people you’re interested in, upvote their answers, and leave comments.
 Quora is unlike most other social media sites, but the one thing that remains the same is that you should be social.